-1 SECTION 1.
-Section 463 is added to the Business and 2 Professions Code, to read:
+SECTION 1.
+Section 462 of the Business and Professions Code is amended to read:

-3 463. (a) Any of the boards, bureaus, commissions, or programs

-4 within the department may establish, by regulation, a system for

-5 a retired category of licensure for persons who are not actively6 engaged in the practice of their profession or vocation.

-7 (b) The regulation shall contain the following:

-8 (1) The holder of a retired license issued pursuant to this section

-9 shall not engage in any activity for which a license is required,

-10 unless the board, by regulation, specifies the criteria for a retired

-11 licensee to practice his or her profession or vocation.

-12 (2) The holder of a retired license shall not be required to renew13 that license.

-14 (3) In order for the holder of a retired license issued pursuant

-15 to this section to restore his or her license to an active status, the

-16 holder of that license shall meet all the following:

-17 (A) Pay a fee established by regulation.

-(B) Not have committed an act or crime constituting groundsfor denial of licensure.

-20 (C) Comply with the fingerprint submission requirements 21 established by regulation.
+- 462. (a) Any of the boards, bureaus, commissions, or programs within the department may establish, by regulation, a system for an inactive and a retired category of licensure for persons who are not actively engaged in the practice of their profession or vocation. - (b) The regulation shall contain the following provisions: - (1) The holder of an inactive or retired license issued pursuant to this section shall not engage in any activity for which a license is required. - (2) An inactive license issued pursuant to this section shall be renewed during the same time period in which an active license is renewed.
+The holder of an inactive license need not comply with any continuing education requirement for renewal of an active license. - (3) The renewal fee for a license in an active status shall apply also for a renewal of a license in an inactive status, unless a lesser renewal fee is specified by the board. - (4) In order for the holder of an inactive license issued pursuant to this section to restore his or her license to an active status, the holder of an inactive license shall comply with all the following: - (A) Pay the renewal fee.

-22 (D) If the board requires completion of continuing education for renewal of an active license, complete continuing education equivalent to that required for renewal of an active license, unless

-25 a different requirement is specified by the board.
+- (B) If the board requires completion of continuing education for renewal of an active license, complete continuing education equivalent to that required for renewal of an active license, unless a different requirement is specified by the board. - (c) This section shall not apply to any healing arts board as specified in Section 701.